-Like housing affordability, climate change is a top-of-mind issue for Canadians this election.
+Like housing affordability, climate change is a top-of-mind issue for Canadians.
 And there’s an important role that housing can play.
 But smart climate change policy is required to ensure that addressing climate change doesn’t put homeownership further out of reach.
 The federal government has policy levers to address climate change and improve affordability in tandem — and it will take smart policy to get it right.

 The Canadian Home Builders’ Association and our members have been at the forefront of energy efficiency in Canada for decades, leading with the R-2000 program, ENERGY STAR, and now our Net Zero Energy Home Labelling Program.
 The result: today’s houses are nearly twice as energy efficient as they were when the Kyoto Protocol was first signed.